 5 | Rutherford B. Hayes Presidential Museum

-Take your children on a little field trip to the 19th President’s home & Museum in Fremont, Ohio.
+Take your kids on a little field trip to the 19th President’s home & Museum in Fremont, Ohio.
 During the winter months, you can take a sleigh ride around the grounds which the kids love.
 You can tour the home of the Hayes family and visit the museum that is packed with historic artifacts and displays.

 Rutherford B. Hayes was the first President to save much of his correspondence during his time in the White House.
 He was fascinated by genealogy and his family history and spent his life preserving objects and letters from important parts of his life.
 This included his time served as a lieutenant during the Civil War and his Presidency.
 If you love old homes and history, this place is a must.